-Remove the catfish skin down to its tail.
-Cut the tail off if does not already have it removed.
-Cut off the head using the large knife that you had gathered with the rest of the materials.
+Also, cut off the head using the large knife that you gathered with the rest of the materials.

 Fillet the Catfish

 Prepare your fish to eat.
-When you have both of the sides filleted, the sky is the limit on how you will season or cook the fish.
+When you have both of the sides filleted, the sky is the limit on how you can season and cook the fish.

 - 2/3 Cup of Grated Parmesan Cheese